 With coconutBattery you are always aware of your current battery health.
-It shows you live information about the battery in your Mac and iOS device (iPhone, iPad, iPod touch) including:
+It shows you live information about the battery in your Mac, iPhone and iPad including:

-If you would like to get the latest features first or want to get the best experience of this app or just want to support the future development: The upgrade is for you
+If you would like to get the latest features first and the best experience of this app or just want to support the future development: Upgrade to coconutBattery Plus

 Of course there's a free trial where you can try the features of the Plus-Upgrade for 14 consecutive starts of coconutBattery

-When you enabled Wi-Fi syncing via iTunes on your iOS device you don't need to connect the device via USB any more to check its health via coconutBattery
+When you have enabled Wi-Fi syncing on your iOS device you don't need to connect the device via USB any more to check its health via coconutBattery

 The advanced viewer shows more information about your iOS device.

 Depending on your device it also shows the production facility and the manufacture date of your device battery and much more

 Among all the tips these should be the most practical:

 "Design capacity" is the capacity your battery should have, when it left the factory.
 As battery manufacturing is still a more or less chemical process, it may be higher (congratulations) or lower when it is put into your MacBook.